 Records should be kept detailing the nature of the grievance, the response given, any action taken and the reasons for it.
 Normally the Society representative will take a comprehensive note of the grievance hearing and a copy will be given to the individual and the manager concerned.
-In certain circumstances some information may be withheld, for example, to protect a witness.
+In certain circumstances some information may be withheld, for example anonymising statements to protect a witness.
+Where anonymous statements are used, they must be in writing, available to all parties and give details of time/place/date as appropriate.

 Records should be kept of all meetings detailing:

 - the nature of the grievance raised

 - a note of the meeting held to hear the grievance

 - the response

-- any action taken and the reasons for this
+- · any action taken and the reasons for this

 - whether there was an appeal

 - a note of the appeal meeting

 - the outcome of the appeal meeting